Skip to content

 }

-This example runs the command (echo "Hello World!") and reads its output and error streams in real-time using the fgets function.
+This example runs the command echo "Hello World!" and reads its output and error streams in real-time using the fgets function.
 The output is then printed to the screen.
-Note that in this example, $descriptorspec is an array containing descriptor arrays.
-Each descriptor array contains a pipe type, either "pipe" for read or "w" for write, and corresponding pipe.
+Note that $descriptorspec is an array of descriptor arrays.
+Each descriptor specifies the pipe type ("r" for read, "w" for write) and the corresponding file descriptor index.